bruno-barros/laravel-pipefy/README.md

-Wrapper for pipefy in Laravel
+Wrapper for pipefy in weloquent